tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 repeatedly send transactions failing `CheckTx`.

-The main goal of this document is to analyse the cases where peers could be banned when they send transacations failing `CheckTx`, and provide the exact conditions that a peer and transaction have to satisfy in order to mark the peer as bad.
+The main goal of this document is to analyse the cases where peers could be banned when they send transactions failing `CheckTx`, and provide the exact conditions that a peer and transaction have to satisfy in order to mark the peer as bad.

 This document will also include a proposal for implementing these changes within the mempool, including